-For all other covered providers who do not have a network payment agreement with Blue Cross and Blue Shield or with the local Blue Cross and/or Blue Shield Plan, Blue Cross and Blue Shield uses the health care provider's actual charge to calculate your claim payment.
+For all other covered providers who do not have a network payment agreement with Blue Cross and Blue Shield or with the local Blue Cross and/or Blue Shield Plan, or an indemnity payment agreement with Blue Cross and Blue Shield, Blue Cross and Blue Shield uses the health care provider's actual charge to calculate your claim payment.
 For covered services furnished by these covered providers, you pay only your deductible and/or your copayment and/or your coinsurance, whichever applies.